+CAC currently holds 96.8% of the Egyptian International Company for Trade and Investment, which translates into a 97% direct and indirect ownership stake in the Issuer.
 MERIS has noted that such shareholding structure, where the Issuer is a majority owned subsidiary of the Originator, poses the risk of involuntary/substantive consolidation between the two entities in case of the Originator's bankruptcy.
-The legal opinion provided on this issue rules out the possibility of such consolidation given the isolation of the securitized assets from both the bankruptcy of the Originator and the SPV as per the CMA law 95/1992.
+The legal opinion provided on this issue rules out the possibility of such consolidation given the isolation of the securitized assets from both the bankruptcy of the Originator and the SPV as per the Capital Market Law 95/1992.